-- Ensure all cables to the detector are well shielded in order to comply with EMC requirements. - The end user must use suitable rated blanking plugs for all unused entries. - Ground the detector to the nearest ground point (not more than 9.8 ft.
-(3 m) from the flame detector). - Install the detector with the cable entries and conduit pointed downwards.
+- All cables to the detector must be well shielded in order to comply with EMC requirements. - Ground the detector to the nearest ground point (not more than 9.8 ft.
+(3 m) from the flame detector location). - Install the detector with the cable entries pointed downwards.

-2.5.1 Installing conduit
+2.5.1 Conduit installation